darwinia-network/crab-docs/docs/builders/integrations/indexers/thegraph.md

 Here we introduce you about how to deploy a local The Graph Node, create and deploy a Subgraph to listen event from DVM contract.

 ## The Graph Node
 The docker-compose file is like this.
 Before start the server, you need to set a URL for the network.
 Here we use the Darwinia testnet `pangolin` https://pangolin-rpc.darwinia.network.
+If you want to connect to Crab network, you need change the URL to https://crab-rpc.darwinia.network and use the graph-node image built from https://github.com/darwinia-network/graph-node instead of image `graphprotocol/graph-node`.
 ```
 version: '3'
 services: